 Achieving landscape and wildlife protection through community engagement and empowerment.

-Priorities for funding are grounded in the science of conservation biology, as well as the social and political sciences.
-These grants address the pressing challenge of maintaining the ecological viability of our regional landscapes.
+Priorities for funding were grounded in the science of conservation biology, as well as the social and political sciences.
+These grants addressed the pressing challenge of maintaining the ecological viability of our regional landscapes.

-A key north-south wildlife corridor stretching from the Canadian Central Rockies to the Greater Yellowstone Ecosystem.
-The landscape ranges from rolling prairies to steep mountain walls to wide glaciated valleys.
+A key north-south wildlife corridor stretching from the Canadian Central Rockies to the Greater Yellowstone Ecosystem, this landscape ranges from rolling prairies to steep mountain walls to wide glaciated valleys.

-By the time the foundation sunsets in 2020, we aim to see:
+By the time we closed our doors in 2020, we aimed to see: